 - System boilers aren’t always the most affordable option.

 - Even though they don’t require a tank, they will still require a huge hot water cylinder and a separate boiler unit.

 - There is a risk of water waste if the boiler heats hot water for a specified amount of time, but it is not all consumed.>

 Can you have a heat pump and a boiler?

 Hybrid heat pumps are a great way to achieve consistent and reliable home heating without oversized systems.
-The oil or gas boiler is used in tandem with your air source heat pump, so you’ll never have low temperatures during the winter months when it’s most important not only keep warm but also stay energy-efficient!
+The oil or gas boiler is used in tandem with your air source heat pump, so you’ll never have low temperatures during the winter months when it’s most important not only to keep warm but also to stay energy-efficient!